 It's the million dollar question that unfortunately no one has a definitive answer to.

 There is an expectation that inflation and the high prices will remain elevated for some time yet.
-As long as supply chains are disrupted, Russia continues in its invasion of Ukraine, and the labour market remains undesirable for employers then the current state of play will continue,
+As long as supply chains are disrupted, Russia continues in its invasion of Ukraine, and the labour market remains undesirable for employers then the current state of play will remain.

 Currently, UK inflation is at the highest level since March 1982, when it also stood at 9.1%, and the Bank of England has warned it will reach 11% this year.
 But, it also predicts inflation will come back down to be close to 2% in about two years.